Skip to content

 Establishment

 A certain Thomas Peter Hewitt decided to revive the industry by establishing the Lancashire Watch Company in 1889.
 Hewitt hoped to rival the large American and Swiss watch companies and adopted a more modern approach to watchmaking.
 Firstly, he combined all of the different manufacturing processes under one roof, producing complete watches from a single factory.
 The new company bought up many of the old Prescot workshops, complete with their workers and equipment.
-The main factory was in Albany Road, with a warehouse in the ‘Flat Iron’ building, Eccleston Street.
+The main factory was on Albany Road, with a warehouse in the ‘Flat Iron’ building, Eccleston Street.
 The typical employee was male, but women were also employed in the watchmaking trade.
 However, when the Lancashire Watch Company was founded it had a strict policy that only unmarried women could work there.
 Once a female employee got married, she had to leave her job at the factory.

 The high level of manual skill required to use the traditional tools used in small workshops was no longer required.
 The modern manufacturing process used machinery that produced large quantities of identical watch components with little need for adjustment.
 Semi-skilled or even unskilled workers could easily operate them.
 Steam power reduced physical fatigue and large numbers of components were quickly produced.

 The watches produced in the factory had more in common with earlier American designs than traditional English fusee watches.
 They produced two main types of watches.
 Rough or blank movements, which were sold, primarily to London, and finished elsewhere.
 Finishing involved adding the gear train, jewels and the escapement.
 They also made complete, finished watches, including cases, by machine.
-The vast majority of Lancashire Watch Company watches were sold on to other finishers, J.G.
+The vast majority of Lancashire Watch Company watches were sold to other finishers, J.G.
 Graves was a prominent example, and only a small proportion was sold as Lancashire Watch Co, Prescot.

 J G Graves Express Lever pocket watch made by The Lancashire Watch Company.